pndurette/zsh-lux/README.md

 #### `lux`

-Activates light or dark modes of macOS and other items
+Activate/switch to the mode (e.g. light, dark) of macOS or other item.

 `lux <item> <mode>`